RDWV/rdwv-sdk/examples/atomic_tipbot/README.md

 RPC methods accessible via btc.server can't have intellisence in your IDE because they are completely dynamic(via `__getattr__`).

-Now, about using Bitcart in this bot's code.
+Now, about using RDWV in this bot's code.
 Use `btc.add_request(amount, description="", expire=15)` to create BTC invoice Amount is amount in BTC, description is optional and is description of invoice, expire is the time invoice will expire in, default 15 minutes, but if you pass None, invoice will never expire.